 I’ve like to provide a quick book review of Robert Kiyosaki’s The Business School: For People Who Like Helping People.

 When I received the book, I was intrigued.
 I had been involved with network marketing for about two years.
-I was very committed to my business and looking for new ways to expand and be more effective.
+I was very committed to my Amway business and looking for new ways to expand and be more effective.

 When I first looked at the book I thought to myself; this is a small book.
 But after I opened it up and started reading it, I simply couldn’t put it down.

-In my opinion, it would be much more valuable than getting a business degree or advanced degree.
+In my opinion, it would be much more useful than getting a business degree or advanced degree.
 I say that because college will teach you theory, but in the world of network marketing, you will learn practical skills that can benefit any entrepreneur in any industry.

 During my time in MLM I have developed a wide variety of skills that helped me build my MLM Business and my traditional businesses.
 In addition, these skills could also be used to acquire a higher paying job, if I wanted a job.

 Once again, network marketing is one of only a few business models where you can leverage yourself through others without needing employees or capital.

 Most business owners have to keep working to keep getting paid.
 They’re a slave to their own business.
 Or, they have to hire a bunch of employees that cause nothing but headaches.
 Even worse, they need to invest a TON of money to scale their business.

 In network marketing, you can build a large team and then earn overrides and commissions from their sales volume.
 You don’t have to pay them a salary, benefits, or any of the traditional expenses with having employees on the books.
 In fact, you have ZERO employees.